HOW TO RECLAIM YOUR LOST ONLINE DIVORCE BUSINESS

 - You prepare and review all documents as a lawyer.
 Online providers are not lawyers.

 - You conduct an overall legal and economic rights review in every case.
-Online providers are not qualified to do so, and don’t do so.
-This is a huge danger to the future of your potential clients.
+Online providers are not qualified to do so and don’t do so.
+This is a huge danger to the economic and legal future of your potential clients.
 It must be described as such.

-- You offer additional services, such as mediation, emergency orders and trial work, should they become necessary in each case.
+- You offer additional services, such as mediation, emergency orders, and trial work, should they become necessary in each case.
 Online providers would have to make cold referrals to someone like you.
+If things go wrong or unexpectedly in your clients’ cases, you are already onboard and knowledgeable about the case.

 2. Sign up for 1-800-DIVORCE, which online providers will never be able to get.
-It will demonstrate your business acumen in the divorce-buying market to your potential clients.
-It will also demonstrate to your potential clients that just like the online providers, you are also commercially incisive and bold.
+It will demonstrate your business acumen in the local divorce-buying market to your potential clients.
+It will also demonstrate to your potential clients that just like the online providers, you are also commercially incisive, bold and stylish.
 You can and will fight for their business and will work to get more online divorce and to satisfy them as clients.

 3. Leverage efficiency-enhancing cost-reducing technology in your law practice and let your potential clients know it: Your potential clients want the best of both worlds, and it’s your job to give it to them.
-They want the apparent cost-efficiency of the online providers but they also want the safety, security and prestige of having a lawyer.
+They want the apparent cost-efficiency of the online providers but they also want the safety, security and prestige of having a lawyer on their team.
 This is where you have to look a little bit like your online competitors.

 Once again, an excellent overview/introduction to the use of technology in your family law practice can be found here.